Author

 The best summer bass lures for 2026 boil down to four picks across topwater, prop baits, and vibrating jigs.
 Here's what's new, what still dominates, and when to throw each one from June through September.

-After the spawn wraps up, male bass don't disappear — they stay shallow protecting clouds of fry for 1–3 weeks.
+After the spawn wraps up, male bass don't disappear.
+They stay shallow protecting clouds of fry for 1 to 3 weeks.
 This is one of the most overlooked and most productive windows of the entire bass season.
 Here's how to find them and what to throw.

 Inshore saltwater fishing tips 2026: reset your approach with tide-based positioning, forward-facing sonar on kayaks and skiffs, and catch logging that reveals repeatable patterns.